carpentries/committees/README.md

 # The Carpentries Committees

-This repository holds templates and documentation to help with the creation of The Carpentries committees; committees may hold their public documentation and host pages in separate locations.
+This repository holds templates and documentation to help with the creation of The Carpentries committees.
+Committees may hold their public documentation and host pages in separate locations.

 Committee proposals may be submitted by filing [an issue](https://github.com/carpentries/committees/issues) on this reporitory and notifying [The Carpentries Core Team](mailto:team@carpentries.org).